-Here at Banham, we pride ourselves on our award-winning security services, combining almost a century of experience with cutting edge technology to provide door locks that keep your home as protected as possible.
-However, even our high-quality front door locks are not 100% immune from problems which could be caused by an accumulation of dirt and grime, as well as issues simply resulting from the changing British weather.
-Occasionally, you may find your lock sticking, or it could become seized or worn.
+We pride ourselves on our award-winning security services, combining almost a century of experience with cutting edge technology to provide door locks that keep your property protected.
+However, no door lock is completely immune from problems which could be caused by an accumulation of dirt and grime, as well as issues resulting from the weather.

-Warping is usually caused by changing weather conditions, as doors and their frames can change shape due to the effects of heat and water.
+Warping is usually caused by fluctuating weather conditions, as doors and their frames can change shape due to the effects of heat and water.
 This may stop the locking points from engaging.

-A lock is seized if you are able to insert the key but not turn it.
-This is likely caused by the lock being blocked with dirt and grime.
-To unblock the seized lock, it will need to be cleaned and lubricated.
+A lock is seized if you can insert the key but not turn it.
+This is likely caused by the lock being blocked with dirt.
+To unblock a seized lock, it will need to be cleaned and lubricated.

 Locks become worn over time if they are not properly maintained.
 Your lock could be faulty if the key only turns part way, or the lock catches or stops during unlocking.
 Also look out for severe tarnish, rust, or other visible signs of wear.

 A door will sometimes not latch if the latch bolt is not properly aligned with the strike plate on the door jamb.
-You may be able to see the misalignment, otherwise, you will need someone to investigate the problem.
+You may be able to see the misalignment, however it is best to hire a specialist to fix the issue.